 - Surety – the party who will guarantee the fulfillment of the obligations by the principal.

 This surety bond will have a monetary penalty in the event of a default by the principal.
 If the principal fails to perform his or her obligations or violates the agreement, the obligee can take action on the bond.

 The validity of the claim will be investigated by the surety.
 Once the validity is established, the surety is responsible for paying the obligee.
 As stated in the indemnity agreement between the principal and the surety, the principal will have to reimburse the latter for the payments made.

 How much does a Generic Obligee Concessionaire Bond cost?

-The bond cost will be a case-by-case basis.
+The bond cost will be on a case-by-case basis.
 It will depend on the principal’s credit score and the total bond amount.

 The bond amount will be determined by the obligee.
-If the principal has an excellent credit score, he or she will be eligible to pay a small percentage of the bond amount as bond premium.
+If the principal has an excellent credit score, he or she will be eligible to pay a small percentage of the bond amount as a bond premium.

 For example, if the bond amount is $15,000 and the principal’s credit score is 800, the bond cost can be 1% to 2% of the bond amount.

 You can still qualify even if you have a bad credit score.

 How can I get a Generic Obligee Concessionaire Bond?